 - Whilst the chicken breasts are cooking, prepare your greens.
 Divide your shredded greens between two large tin foil sheets.
 Scatter finely chopped garlic and add a knob of butter.
 Create little foil parcels by scrunching the edges of the foil together.

-- Mix 1½ tbsp of cornflour with 5 tbsp of water and set aside for later.
+- Mix 1½ tablespoon of cornflour with 5 tablespoon of water and set aside for later.
 You will use this and chopped parsley to make your gravy.

 - When chicken breasts are cooked, take them out of the pan and cover with foil to keep warm.
 To your pan with the stock, add parsley and cornflour mixture and whisk promptly to avoid any lumps forming.
 Keep simmering until thickened, stirring continuously.
 Then take off the heat and cover with a lid to keep warm (you may want to reheat this later just before serving).